trigvi/telegrammo/README.md

     }
     ```

-* Send message to all Telegram subscribers of a sub-bot:
+* Sends message to all Telegram subscribers of a sub-bot:
     ```
     POST https://<YOURDOMAIN>/api/v1.0/outgoing